Codecademy/docs/content/html/concepts/elements/terms/b/b.md

 ---
-Title: '<b>'
+Title: "<b>"
-Description: 'Used to draw attention to a section of text, usually rendered in boldface.'
+Description: "Used to draw attention to a section of text, usually rendered in boldface."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
-  - 'Style'
+  - "Style"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<b>`** element is used to draw the reader's attention to the marked text without assigning any additional importance to it.
 This is typically done by making the text bold.